-Learning and career development is a crucial part of any organization.
+Learning and career development are crucial parts of any organization.
 Finding a delicate balance of technologies, learner needs, and preferences, while using new learning methodologies to deliver training that meets the needs of a multigenerational workforce is key.
 Personalized learning is not just about what employees learn, but also must consider how they learn.
 Organizations are tasked with reskilling and upskilling their workforce for the future.
 Podcasts are one modern modality worth considering.
 Let’s take a closer look.

 What are the benefits of using a podcast for training in an organization?

 Learners in today’s modern world, especially younger generations have fallen in love with podcasts.
 So it only makes sense that podcasts have made their way into the workplace.

 - There are podcasts on almost every subject out there.
 If there is a topic your learner is interested in, there are likely podcasts available.
 According to a recent survey, there are over 700,000 active podcasts and 29 million podcast episodes available.

 - Podcasts can deliver the information on phones, through email, or device of the user’s choice.
 Listeners are only limited by their own time and internet connection.
 Today’s technology allows us to pick and choose what we listen to and when.
 They are available 24/7.

 - Training professionals can deliver the content to employees that they need to be successful at their jobs with ease.
 Most organizations already have the equipment they need to record a podcast.
 They allow opportunities for employers and employees to generate their own training content.
 Podcasts empower your workforce to share their own knowledge.

 - Podcasts don’t monopolize your time.
 They allow us to use our time more effectively and stimulate our minds while performing other tasks, like commuting to work, filing papers, or taking a walk.